 While the base of Vegetable Kurma is just made with coconut milk and is flavored with whole spices, the base of Veg Kurma is made with fresh coconut, poppy seeds, fresh coriander, tomatoes and also uses everyday spices powders.

-Because of the use of only coconut milk, Vegetable Stew is white in color, while Vegetable Kurma has a yellow orangish hint to it.
+Vegetable Stew is white in color, while Vegetable Kurma has a yellow orangish hint to it.
+Also, Vegetable Kurma is spicy when compared to Vegetable Stew, as stew has a very mild spice due to only green chilies.

 Add the freshly grated coconut and hot water in a blender and let it sit for about 2 minutes so that the coconut will soften a bit.